wednus/hana/README.md

 -----------
 This section explains how to obtain SDK with examples within docker container environment that everything is already configured.

+For a quick video tutorial, watch [Getting SDK for HackIoT Hana](https://youtu.be/gMTeAAD0RU8?t=66).

 1. Install Hana SDK

     1.1.
 Open docker-compose.yaml file